How Long Does a PCI SSLC Assessment Take?

 And of course, if you’d like to speak with Schellman regarding any more specific questions you may have, please reach out to us.
 Our experts would be happy to address your concerns about assessment scheduling or any other particulars involving the PCI SSF.

 About JOE O'DONNELL

-Joe O'Donnell is a Manager with Schellman mainly dedicated to the PCI and PCI specialty service lines.
-Prior to joining Schellman &Company in 2015, Joe worked at in industry within the Enterprise Risk Management consulting practice.
+Joe O'Donnell is a Senior Manager with Schellman mainly dedicated to the PCI and PCI specialty service lines.
+Prior to joining Schellman in 2015, Joe worked at in industry within the Enterprise Risk Management consulting practice.
 He managed IT Reviews in support of the financial audit but helped with various engagements including but not limited to: SOC reports, penetration testing and vulnerability scanning, SOX, HIPAA, and bank audits.
 Before focusing his career on IT auditing services, Joe worked as an Enterprise Operations Computing Analyst where he gained experience in IT systems analysis and data center operations.